Byron/gitoxide/DEVELOPMENT.md

 Use this document to shed light on the entire problem space surrounding data consistency and resource usage of packed objects to aid in finding solutions that are best for various use cases without committing to high costs in one case or another.

-## Status Quo
+## Git as database

+Databases are well understood and there is common semantics they typically adhere to.
+The following is an exploration of the various kinds of databases that make up a git repository along with some of their interplay.

 ### Object Databases

 In repositories there may be millions to 10th of millions of objects like commits, blobs, trees and tags, and accessing them quickly is relevant to many of git's features.

+#### Loose object database

+Each object is stored in a single file on disk, partitions by the first byte of its content hash.
+All implementations handle it similarly.

 #### Packed object database

+Packs are single files containing one or more objects.
+Delta-compression allows them to be very size-efficient, e.g. 90x compression for the linux kernel.

-As packs and the object database is inherently append-only, i.e. objects are never *[0] deleted, allowing concurrent readers to observe a consistent state even in presence of writers.
-Writers create new pack files and may remove them after adding all changes successfully.
+Packs and the object database is inherently append-only, i.e. objects are never *[0] deleted, allowing concurrent readers to observe a consistent state even in presence of writers.
+Writers create new pack files and may remove them after adding all changes successfully, without the need for locking.

 `gitoxide`s implementation as of 2021-11-19 is known to be unsuitable in the presence of concurrent writes to packs due to its inability to automatically respond to changed packs on disk if objects cannot be found on the first attempt.
-Other implementations like `git2` and canonical `git` handle this by using thread-safe interior mutability at the cost of scalability.
+Other implementations like `libgit2` and canonical `git` handle this by using thread-safe interior mutability at the cost of scalability.

 `gitoxide`s implementation may be insufficient in that regard, but it shows how read-only data allows to scale across core as well as the CPU architecture allows.